A quantitative central limit theorem for Poisson horospheres in high dimensions: Introduction and main result

 Now, let $\eta_d$ be a Poisson process on $\cH$ with intensity measure $\Lambda$, see Figure \ref{fig:Poisson_horospheres} for a simulation in the case $d=2$.
 For $R > 0$, we consider the total surface area

-of $\eta_d$ within a hyperbolic ball $B^d_R$ around an arbitrary but fixed point in $\HH^d$ and hyperbolic radius $R>0$.
+of $\eta_d$ within a hyperbolic ball $B^d_R$ around an arbitrary but fixed point in $\HH^d$ {and having} hyperbolic radius $R>0$.
 Here, $\cH^{d-1}$ stands for the $(d-1)$-dimensional Hausdorff measure with respect to the hyperbolic metric.
-In \cite{KRT} it was proven that, for a fixed space dimension $d$, the centred and normalized surface area satisfies a non-standard central limit theorem.
-Namely, it converges in distribution, as $R\to\infty$ and after centring and normalization by the standard deviation, to a Gaussian random variable of variance ${1 \over 2}$.
-The main result of the present note extends this in two directions: first, we provide estimates on the rate on convergence.
-Second, our bounds depend explicitly on the dimension, providing central limit theorems for Poisson horospheres in increasing space dimensions.
-To measure the distance between two random variables $X$ and $Y$ we use the Wasserstein metric, which is defined by
+In \cite{KRT} it was proven that, for a fixed spatial dimension $d$, the centred and normalized surface area satisfies a non-standard central limit theorem.
+Namely, it converges in distribution, as $R\to\infty$ and after centering and normalizing by the standard deviation, to a Gaussian random variable of variance ${1 \over 2}$.
+The main result of the present note extends this in two directions: first, we provide estimates on the rate of convergence.
+Second, our bounds depend explicitly on the dimension, providing central limit theorems for Poisson horospheres in increasing spatial dimensions.
+To measure the distance between two random variables $X$ and $Y$ we use the {Kolmogorov and Wasserstein metrics, which are defined, respectively, by